scando1993/thingsboard.github.io/docs/user-guide/integrations/ttn.md

 Press **Register** button.

-## Integration with the Thingsboard
+## Integration with the Pacificsoft
 In the TheThingsNetwork, we already make all required configuration (register device, decoder function, and register application).
-Now we can start configuring the Thingsboard.
+Now we can start configuring the Pacificsoft.

-##### Thingsboard Uplink Data Converter
+##### Pacificsoft Uplink Data Converter

 First, we need to create Uplink Data converter that will be used for receiving messaged from the TTN.
 The converter should transform incoming payload into the required message format.
 Message must contains **deviceName** and **deviceType**.
 Those fields are used for submitting data to the correct device.
 If a device was not found then new device will be created.